New Jersey Education Association (NJEA) is Ready to Take On the MORE THAN PINK Walk

-Clad in pink, with bright smiles, over 50 members of the New Jersey Education Association (NJEA) walked side-by-side at the 2017 Race for the Cure, enjoying yet another year supporting Susan G. Komen Central and South Jersey.
-Team NJEA fundraises all year and gets up before the sun rises on Race Day with one goal in mind: to end this disease forever.
+Clad in pink, with bright smiles, over 50 members of the New Jersey Education Association (NJEA) walked side-by-side at the 2017 Race for the Cure event, enjoying yet another year supporting Susan G. Komen Central and South Jersey.
+Team NJEA fundraises all year and gets up before the sun rises on event day with one goal in mind: to end this disease forever.
+Their team is looking forward to an incredible MORE THAN PINK Walk on Sunday, November 4 at Six Flags Great Adventure.

 “I don’t think it’s an exaggeration to say that every single one of our over 200,000 members have someone in their lives who fought breast cancer,” said Dawn Hiltner, Associate Director for Organizing & Coalition Building at NJEA.
 “It makes sense to support Komen’s efforts to save the lives of our loved ones.”

-NJEA has been an incredibly generous sponsor of Race for the Cure since 2003, and one of the event’s top fundraisers.
-This year, team NJEA raised over $4,400 for the fight against breast cancer.
+NJEA has been an incredibly generous sponsor of our annual walk event since 2003, and one of the event’s top fundraisers.
+In 2017, team NJEA raised over $4,400 for the fight against breast cancer.

-In addition to collecting funds year-round for Race for the Cure, NJEA staff and members have bake sales and gift card drawings, and hold gift basket drawings at conferences.
+In addition to collecting funds year-round for Komen CSNJ, NJEA staff and members have bake sales and gift card drawings, and hold gift basket drawings at conferences.

 “These events ensure that more of our NJEA members and staff can get involved, even if they choose not to walk or run the Race,” said Hiltner.